Permafrost/Tundra/README.md

 #### Outputs:

-* `$count` is the total number of files deleted by this service for all directories.
+* `$counts` is a list of the number of files deleted by this service for each directory.

 ---